ukadir/PA4/README.md

 In this repository, there is a file called [``HashTableSet.cpp``](HashTableSet.cpp) that contains initial steps towards implementing the Set ADT using a Hash Table via the C++ [``unordered_set``](http://www.cplusplus.com/reference/unordered_set/unordered_set/) class.
 Function headers (with usage details) are included in [``Set.h``](Set.h).
 Your task is to fill in the missing code.

 ## Part 2: Implementing a Multiway Trie (MWT) (30 points)
 Imagine we want to insert *n* elements of length *k* into our set.
 Array Lists, Linked Lists, and Red-Black Trees all scale as a function of *n* in the average and worst cases, and although Hash Tables are O(*k*) in the average case, they scale as a function of *n* in the worst case, and they have no inherent order.
-Instead, if we implement the Set ADT using a Multiway Trie, our find, insert, and remove operations will all be O(*k*) in the worst case, meaning our data structure's runtime will not worsen as *n* increases, and we can iterate over are elements in sorted order.
+Instead, if we implement the Set ADT using a Multiway Trie, our find, insert, and remove operations will all be O(*k*) in the worst case, meaning our data structure's runtime will not worsen as *n* increases, and we can iterate over our elements in sorted order.

 ### Task: Edit [``MultiwayTrieSet.cpp``](MultiwayTrieSet.cpp) (30 points)
 In this repository, there is a file called [``MultiwayTrieSet.cpp``](MultiwayTrieSet.cpp) that contains initial steps towards implementing the Set ADT using a Multiway Trie.
 Function headers (with usage details) are included in [``Set.h``](Set.h).
 Your task is to fill in the missing code.